dotnet/runtime/docs/design/features/tiered-compilation-guide.md

   - With an environment variable before running the app (in a console, or at user or system level)
 - Ensure that the `<app>.csproj` is targeting the correct `TargetFramework` and `RuntimeFrameworkVersion`
   - `TargetFramework` should be `netcoreapp3.0` or `netcoreapp2.2`, etc.
-  - `RuntimeFrameworkVersion` should be a .NET Core runtime version corresponding to the above
+  - `RuntimeFrameworkVersion` should be a .NET runtime version corresponding to the above
     - `dotnet --info` lists the available runtimes versions, use the version for Microsoft.NETCore.App
     - For .NET Core 2.2 preview 2, it is `2.2.0-preview2-26905-02`
 - Run the app, and see [the demo](https://github.com/aspnet/JitBench/blob/tiered_compilation_demo/README.md#part-2---exploring-the-application-behavior) about how to see tiered compilation in action